openstack/watcher/doc/source/dev/plugin/cdmc-plugin.rst

 Creating a new plugin
 =====================

+In order to create a new model, you have to:

+- Extend the :py:class:`~.base.BaseClusterDataModelCollector` class.
+- Implement its :py:meth:`~.BaseClusterDataModelCollector.execute` abstract
+  method to return your entire cluster data model that this method should build.
+- Implement its :py:meth:`~.Goal.notification_endpoints` abstract property to return the list of all the :py:class:`~.base.NotificationEndpoint` instances that will be responsible for handling incoming notifications in order to incrementally update your cluster data model.

 First of all, you have to extend the :class:`~.BaseClusterDataModelCollector` base class which defines the :py:meth:`~.BaseClusterDataModelCollector.execute`